appcircleio/appcircle-jira-component/README.md

 ## Contributing

 When contributing to the **Jira Comment** repository, it's important to note that the comment input types depend on the Jira REST API version.
-Therefore, the repository has different versions in the [Workflow Components repository](https://github.com/appcircleio/appcircle-workflow-components): component version `2.*.*` for Jira API version 2 and component version `3.*.*` for Jira API version 3.
+Therefore, the repository has different versions in the [Workflow Components](https://github.com/appcircleio/appcircle-workflow-components) repository:

+- component version `2.*.*` for Jira API version 2
+- component version `3.*.*` for Jira API version 3

 Be sure to select the appropriate component version based on the Jira REST API version you are working with.
-For more detailed information, refer to the [Jira Comment](https://docs.appcircle.io/workflows/common-workflow-steps/jira-comment/#jira-rest-api-version-reference) documentation.
+For more detailed information, refer to the [Jira Comment](https://docs.appcircle.io/workflows/common-workflow-steps/jira-comment#jira-rest-api-version-reference) documentation.